Skip to main content

 Defense attorneys argued during the Georgia trial that the armed pursuit was justified because the McMichaels and Bryan suspected Arbery was a thief and sought to detain him for police.
 Travis McMichael testified that he opened fire in self-defense when Arbery attacked with his fists.
 Police found no evidence Arbery had stolen anything or committed other crimes in the neighborhood.

-Greg McMichael’s lawyer, Jerry Chappell, said he was supporting Donaldson’s effort to question the verdict’s fairness.
+Greg McMichael’s lawyer, Jerry Chappell, said he was supporting Donaldson’s effort to question the juror's impartiality.

-Bryan’s lawyer, Rodney Zell, argued that his client’s trial attorney was ineffective, particularly when he allowed Bryan to be interviewed twice by the Georgia Bureau of Investigation before his arrest.
+Bryan’s lawyer, Rodney Zell, argued that his client’s trial attorney was ineffective, particularly for allowing Bryan to be interviewed twice by the Georgia Bureau of Investigation before his arrest.
 Bryan’s voluntary statements about how he and the McMichaels maneuvered their pickup trucks to cut off Arbery’s escape were used against all three defendants during the trial.

 Seeking a new trial marks a first step by the three defendants in challenging their murder convictions.
 Walmsley sentenced both McMichaels to life in prison without parole, while giving Bryan a chance of parole.